mimir-org/documents/docs/Mimir/status.md

 managed to
 save projects, but not update existing projects.

-The backend is ready to receive this data from the frontend.
-Mimir frontend has an advanced state management in the which is based on Redux and Saga for doing api-calls based on redux dispatch.
-In the Mimir backend, much of the previous functionality has been commented out as these break with the new IMF model and are intended to be reimplemented when the project is mature.
+The server is ready to receive this data from the client.
+Mimir client has an advanced state management in the which is based on Redux and Saga for doing api-calls based on redux dispatch.
+In Mimir server, much of the previous functionality has been commented out as these break with the new IMF model and are intended to be reimplemented when the project is mature.

 Mimir bears the mark of not having been tested against each other when refactored.
-And the communication between front and backend is not complete nor fully fleshed out.
+And the communication between front and server is not complete nor fully fleshed out.
 And is a potential break point in future development.

 # Component library